 A doctor will examine your bruise and ask about any health conditions you have.
 In some cases, you may have a test to check how well your blood clots.
 Other treatment will depend on your needs.

 Sometimes a bruise gets worse instead of better.
 It may become larger and more swollen.
 This can occur when your body walls off a small pool of blood under the skin (hematoma).
-In very rare cases, your doctor may need to drain excess blood from the area.
+In very rare cases, your doctor may need to drain extra blood from the area.